iamdan/digitalpedagogy/keywords/video.md

 * Artifact Type: syllabi
 * Source URL: <http://siteslab.org/resources/RIEDER_ENG583-798_FALL2011.pdf>
-* Copy of Artifact: forthcoming
+* Permissions:
 * Creator: David M. Rieder (North Carolina State University)
+* Tags: getting started, Arduino, Processing

 David Reider’s course syllabus for “Introduction to Humanities Physical Computing w/Arduino and Processing” presents an introductory curriculum for engaging with even more new processes from which conceptions of video might emerge.
 Reider’s course does not specifically take up video; however, it does offer a map for both a theoretical and a hands-on introduction to “the computational and physical/material bases of electronic media.”
 We have included it here as a provocation of sorts.
 For example, while most syllabi frame video projects as “Video Essays” or “Mashups” (both relatively recognizable products), the projects in Reider’s course include such things as a “Sensable Object.”
 “Interactive sound and light show[s] with sensors, buttons, and switches.”
 Why not, in an era of drones and facial recognition software, imagine the future of the moving image in the most capacious ways we can?
 Reider has also taught an [undergraduate variation](http://siteslab.org/resources/IP_295_001_RIEDER.pdf) of this course.